nodexeus/blockvisor/node_image_builder_guide.md

 Finally, having knowledge gained in previous steps, go back to `Dockerfile` and update it with all necessary steps to prepare sufficient node rootfs.

-__NOTE__: It is strongly recommended to put all common definition info some base docker image and then reuse it in node specific `Dockerfile`s.
-Base docker images may also contain common babel plugin code e.g. with `BASE_CONFIG` definition.
+__NOTE__: It is strongly recommended to put all common definition into some base docker image and then reuse it in node specific `Dockerfile`s.
+Base docker images may also contain common babel plugin code e.g. common auxiliary services definition.
+See [Base Example](babel_api/examples/base.rhai) for more details.

 __HINT 1__: You can check what blockvisor is doing on the host by running `journalctl -u blockvisor -fn 50`.